-Cabinet-look kitchens are particularly prone to hardware overload, especially with white since it’s such an effective backdrop.
-So the very first thing I noticed about this kitchen was the handles — all matching and lined up like a blacksmith’s army in drill formation.
+Cabinet-look kitchens are particularly prone to hardware overload.
+What I mean by that is a sea of kitchen cabinet hardware that grabs attention by repetition.
+That’s the case in this classic white kitchen because all the hardware is black and the cabinets are white.
+The very first thing I noticed about this kitchen was the handles — all matching and lined up like a blacksmith’s army in drill formation.
 Yet the effect was surprisingly stunning since the handles matched not only the dark finish of the elegant steel-frame Palladian windows but their graceful arcs as well.
 How refined.
 Along with the white, the wood components (beams and floor) work as neutrals.
-And the pale gray counters, the stainless appliances (we get a peek at Wolf wall ovens on the left) and sublime mercury glass lanterns are simply lighter tones of the hardware finish.
-I’ve always been a proponent of more restrained hardware, nothing too brassy (if you’ll forgive the pun) so there’s a lesson here, at least for me: too much of a good decorative detail can become an asset, or even a theme, when it helps drive the overall design.
+And the pale gray counters, the stainless appliances (we get a peek at Wolf wall ovens on the left) and sublime mercury glass lanterns coordinate well with the hardware finish.
+I’ve always been a proponent of more restrained hardware, nothing too brassy (if you’ll forgive the pun).
+But there’s a lesson here, at least for me: too much of a good decorative detail can become an asset, or even a theme, when it helps drive the overall design.

 Another white, black, gray and wood kitchen also shows black hardware prominent on white cabinets.
 This is successful in a similar way but for different reasons.
 These handles, pulls and hinges are smaller scale and less numerous.
 Plus, the window frames and door are white-painted.
 So it’s left to the dark grout that outlines the white subway tiled walls to marry with the hardware — which it does to perfection.

 Copy and Paste to Quick-Share this Post: http://bit.ly/I9xQZN